diegoflassa/mimetypemap/README.md

 ## Building

+This project uses [Maven](https://maven.apache.org/).
+Please refer to the following for additional information on how to [install it](https://maven.apache.org/install.html).
 You may build the library from the source by simply running the command bellow, in the console, from the project root folder.

 ```maven